PacCol/GraphLib/README.md

 ### Set the LD_LIBRARY_PATH
 The LD_LIBRARY_PATH is `/usr/local/lib/`
-G++ needs it to find the library when you run a programm that use the library
+G++ needs it to find the library when you run a programm that use this library
 To set it, return at the root of the repository (`cd ..`)
 Set the LD_LIBRARY_PATH running `env.sh` (`. ./env.sh`)
 ##### You must run the env.sh command each time you open a terminal (`. ./env.sh`)